 #endif

-Conversely, incorporating non-ARC compliant code into an ARC compliant project will result in an error.
+Conversely, incorporating non-ARC-compliant code into an ARC-compliant project will result in an error.
 Therefore, the reverse case can be noticed immediately.

 Preparing for Swift’s Optional

-There is no “Optional” in Objective-C. Objective-C is a language characterized by the fact that anything you do to an instance that is nil
+There is no “Optional” in Objective-C. Objective-C is a language characterized by anything you do to an instance that is nil will be ignored.
+In a sense, it assumes that all instances will be nil.

-This is incompatible with Swift; it is an element that gets in the way when calling Objective-C methods from the Swift.
+This is incompatible with Swift; it is an element that gets in the way when calling Objective-C methods from Swift.

-, so that when you use it from Swift, it will be mapped based on the code to an optional type and a non-optional type.
+So Objective-C has been improved: you can now write on the Objective-C whether or not it can be `nil`, so that when you use it from Swift, it will be mapped based on the code to an optional and non-optional type.
 This allows us to map between optional and non-optional types based on the code.

 @interface MyObject : NSObject